ogiekako/chromiumide/docs/quickstart.md

 ### ChromeOS

-CrOS IDE supports only platform-specific VSCode, which is not available for ChromeOS.
+ChromiumIDE supports only platform-specific VSCode, which is not available for ChromeOS.
 There are two workarounds:

 -   Check out [go/cros-ide-on-chromebooks] to learn more about [Code Server],